 Susan Krebs is a full-time Delegate who fights every day for her Carroll County constituents.

-She is a champion of fiscal responsibility and a strong Conservative voice against the liberal-progressive wave of freedom-killing legislation and the out-of-control taxation that has engulfed Maryland over the last 8 years.
+She is a champion of fiscal responsibility and a strong Conservative voice against the liberal-progressive wave of freedom-killing legislation and the out-of-control taxation that engulfed Maryland through 8 years of Governor O'Malley.

 A Proven Leader

-As a wife, mother of three, an accountant and financial advisor to small businesses, Susan understands as well as anyone what it means to live on a budget and meet a payroll.
+As a wife, mother, grandmother, and former business woman, Susan understands as well as anyone what it means to live on a budget and meet a payroll.

 Her background proved to be the cornerstone of a reputation for effective, conservative leadership that began forming upon her election to the House of Delegates in 2002.